- About Us

-Assure the person that, if an appointment is made with a counselor and things don't work out, he or she can ask to meet with a different professional with whom he or she might feel more comfortable.
+Assure the person that, if an appointment is made with a counselor and things don't work out, they can ask to meet with a different professional with whom they might feel more comfortable.

 Assist the person in making an appointment at the Counseling Clinic.
-If the person is really upset, or if you're worried that he or she might not follow through, suggest that the individual make an appointment now.
-If the person is still hesitant, offer to call with him or her.
+If the person is really upset, or if you're worried that they might not follow through, suggest that the individual make an appointment now.
+If the person is still hesitant, offer to call with them.
 Some faculty, staff, and friends have even brought students directly to the Counseling Clinic when that level of support has been necessary.